eyal0/Chicken-story/README.md

 This is a bad idea for a few reasons:
 1. Now it's up to your server to do all the processing.
 What if the server screws it up?
 2. If Asirra ever wants to change the protocol, every server will need to update their website.
-3. The server would become the most efficient harvester ever.
+3. A pretend server could become the most efficient harvester ever.

-Here's how it actually worked (Asirra in the middle this time, for easier reading):
+Here's how it actually worked (Asirra in the middle this time for easier reading):

 ![image](https://user-images.githubusercontent.com/109809/110165783-a58b0680-7db0-11eb-945b-24a8c9afe209.png)

 Now the server doesn't need to know the details about how it works.
 The server doesn't even have the answer!
 But here's where Microsoft made a mistake:
-* There was a rate-limit on the Club Bing so you couldn't get too many wrong in a row but there was no rate limit on Asirra.
+* There was a rate-limit on Club Bing so you couldn't get too many wrong in a row but there was no rate limit on Asirra.
 * There was no check on the IP address of the token.

-So it was easy for me to create the cats-be-gone.kicks-ass.org website which served up valid tokens.
+So it was easy for me to create the cats-be-gone.kicks-ass.org website which served up valid tokens over HTTP.
 Like this:

 ![image](https://user-images.githubusercontent.com/109809/110167286-c8b6b580-7db2-11eb-83d4-fdc02b1dc39e.png)

-Though the token IP addresses were not checked, their timestamp was.
+(Though the token IP addresses were not checked, their timestamp was.
 Tokens were only valid for an hour.
-The Cats Be Gone server actually generated them ahead of time and always kept 20 on hand so that they'd be ready to go as needed.
-My friends and I used the server for a while with success and it got better over time.
+The Cats Be Gone server actually generated them ahead of time and always kept 20 on hand so that they'd be ready to go as needed.)

+My friends and I used the server for a while with success and it got better over time as the server's guesses netted new answers.

 # Making it a business (lifetime revenue: $0)

 Talking with my friends I thought, "Hey, let's open the server to everyone and make a business out of it!"
 People were already used to paying captcha for the service so I figured they could pay me instead.
 I'd charge $1 per 200 solutions, which was more than the going rate of $1/500 but I had no competition.
 I publicized the client on [one of the most popular forums](https://thebot.net/threads/club-bing-bot-chicken-beta-with-automatic-cat-captcha.15723/page-5) for this kind of stuff and opened a Google Store to accept payments.
 Pretty cringy looking back on it!

 There was plenty of chatter on the forums about how this is some by-pass and not solver and so the tickets earned would get invalidated when it came time to buy a prize.
 In the past there had been problems with captcha by-passers.
 People were rightly suspicious.
-But with no alternative and such a cheap price, I got some customers anyway and eventually had like $50 in potential sales.  *Oh wow I'm rich now!*  Yeah, right!
+So I gave it away free for a while.
+And after it started to prove itself and with no alternatives, I got some customers and had $50 in potential sales.  *Oh wow I'm rich now!*  Yeah, right!
 Even the Bangladeshis were getting a better return on their time.

-I shortly after cancelled all the orders because Microsoft defenses finally defeated Cats-Be-Gone.
+I promised to I wouldn't process the charge until 10% of the payment was spent, to prove that it works.
+But just a week later I cancelled all the orders because Microsoft defenses finally defeated the idea.

-# The empire strikes back
+# The Microsoft empire strikes back

 Microsoft tried a few things to defeat my cheating all along.
 One of the first things that they tried was renaming all their images.  **This was a total disaster and I had to start all over because I only ever mapped from filename to cat/dog!**

 Nah, **just kidding**.
 I had already downloaded all the images.
 I mean, 3.1 million images at 1MB each, it was *only* 3.1 Terabytes.
 Even back then 3 Terabytes was affordable.
 It didn't affect me at all.
 I figured that they might try something so I ran a downloading harvester.

 Another thing that they tried was tweaking the images.
-They would randomly select 10-20 pixels in the image and adjust the color, which was more than enough to break any cryptographic hash that I might have used to store a mapping from `SHA1(image) -> cat/dog`.
+They would randomly select 10-20 pixels in the image and adjust the color.
+That would be more than enough to break any cryptographic hash that I might have used, like `SHA1(image) -> cat/dog`.
 But I didn't use that either.
 I used [MinHash](https://en.wikipedia.org/wiki/MinHash).

 # Image Hashing v1: MinHash